 Stay hydrated – drink water.
 If you are allowed snacks, foods such as nuts will give you a gradual release of energy across the exam.
 Sweets or chocolate may give you an initial ‘rush’ but leave you feeling tired later in the exam.

 Achieving peak performance

 Outside of these exam tips and strategies, you could perform even better if you prepared well from several weeks, or even months, leading up to an exam.
 To develop a strong exam preparation programme, you can use The Exam Skills Handbook.
-You may also find The Study Skills Handbook helpful.

 Finally – very good luck with your exams!

 Stella Cottrell is Pro-Vice-Chancellor for Learning, Teaching and Student Engagement at the University of East London, UK.
 She has an international reputation for teaching and learning with her best selling publications for staff and students being used by universities and colleges around the world.